-Quarter 4 Thursday, and Friday - 4:00 PM - 10:00 PM Theory online via Zoom, cameras must be on including simulation cases.
+Quarter 5 Thursday, and Friday - 4:00 PM - 10:00 PM Theory on campus.
+MRI Cross Sectional Anatomy including simulation cases.
+Labs will be held every other week unless specified

 Students will attend two of these days depending on which group they are assigned to.